saikanthpy/Awesome-FDE-Roadmap/README.md

 *   **Workflow Agents:** Deterministic agents in ADK (`SequentialAgent`, `ParallelAgent`, `LoopAgent`) that follow fixed logic paths rather than relying on an LLM to "plan" the next step.
 *   **Grounding:** The process of connecting an LLM to "Ground Truth" data (via RAG or Google Search) to ensure its responses are factual and cite-able.
 *   **AutoSxS (Side-by-Side):** A GCP-native evaluation method where an "Autorater" LLM compares two model outputs and provides a structured judgment on which is better and why.
-*   **Faithfulness (RAGAS Metric):** A measure of how much the answer is derived *only* from the retrieved context, essentially a "hallucination score."
+*   **Faithfulness (RAGAS Metric):** A measure of how much the answer is derived *only* from the retrieved context, essentially a "hallucination score".

 ### 🤝 Strategic Consulting (Boardroom Language)
 *   **SOW (Statement of Work):** The legally binding "fence" around your project.
-If it’s not in the SOW, it’s "Scope Creep."
+If it’s not in the SOW, it’s "Scope Creep".
 *   **MSA (Master Services Agreement):** The high-level contract between your company and the client that defines the legal relationship before any specific work starts.
 *   **Cost of Inaction (CoI):** A strategic argument used to drive projects forward by quantifying how much money/efficiency the client loses every day they *don't* deploy the solution.
 *   **UAT (User Acceptance Testing):** The "moment of truth" where actual client employees use the tool.
 If they don't "accept" it, the project isn't done, regardless of how good the code is.
 *   **Day 2 Operations:** Everything that happens after the FDE leaves.
-Includes monitoring, retraining models, and training the client's internal "Run Team."
+Includes monitoring, retraining models, and training the client's internal "Run Team".

 ---